blakerbuchanan/blakerbuchanan.github.io/_pages/about.md

 author_profile: true
 comments: true
 ---
 Hi, I am Blake.
 My research experience has roots in the fields of robotics, applied mathematics, and mechanics.
 I currently research and implement novel geometric methods for accomplishing control and coordination for biologically inspired multi-robot systems as part of the research staff in the Biorobotics Lab at Carnegie Mellon University.
 See my <a href="https://blakerbuchanan.github.io/Research/">Research</a> page for more information.
-I also enjoy traveling and the outdoors.
-See <a href="https://blakerbuchanan.github.io/Explore/">Explore</a>.
+I am currently seeking career opportunities that allow me to leverage and apply my experience to impactful problems in the fields of artificial intelligence and robotics.
+I also enjoy traveling and the outdoors(see my <a href="https://blakerbuchanan.github.io/Explore/">Explore</a> page).

 I have also recently taken an interest in the <a href="https://julialang.org/">Julia</a> programming language.
 See my <a href="https://blakerbuchanan.github.io/portfolio/">Portfolio</a> page for implementations of various topics in dynamical systems and optimal control, some of which use Julia.
 ## Quick Access